Brownsea Island: Industrial plans

 In 1765 Sir Humphrey Sturt, a local landowner and MP purchased the island, which in turn passed to his sons.
 Sturt expanded the castle and records suggest that he spent £50,000 on enhancing the island's gardens.
 Sir Augustus John Foster, a retired British diplomat, bought the island in 1840.
 Foster experienced bouts of depression and died in Brownsea Castle in 1848 when he slit his throat.
 In 1852 Brownsea was again up for sale and was sold for £13,000.
 It was purchased by William Waugh, a former Colonel in the British Army in the belief he could exploit the white clay deposits on the island to manufacture high-quality porcelain.

-A three-storey pottery was built in south-west corner of the island together with a tramway to transport the clay from clay pits in the north.
+A three-storey pottery was built in southwest corner of the island together with a tramway to transport the clay from clay pits in the north.
 He hoped the clay would be of the same quality as the nearby Furzebrook clay, but it turned out to be suitable only for sanitary ware.
 The company employed more than 200 people, but by 1887 the venture closed owing to a lack of demand and the poor quality of the clay.

 Traces of these activities remain today, mainly as building foundations and pottery fragments.
 Waugh was also responsible for expanding the number of buildings on the island – creating the now ruined village of Maryland (named after Waugh's wife), as well as adding a new gatehouse and tower in the Tudor style.
 Waugh also paid for the construction of a new pier, adorned with castellated watch towers.
 Another large expenditure was the construction of St Mary's church, built in the Gothic style, and also named after his wife.
 The foundation stone was laid by Sir Harry Smith in 1853 and construction was completed a year later.
 Inside the church there is a monument to Waugh as well as the tomb of the late owner Charles van Raalte.
-Part of the church is dedicated to the Scouting movement and the flags of the Scout and Girl Guide movements line either side of the main altar.
+In the church, Scout and Girl Guide flags line either side of the main altar.

-After falling heavily into debt the Waughs fled to Spain.
+After falling heavily into debt, the Waughs fled to Spain.
 The island was acquired by creditors and sold in 1873 to George Cavendish-Bentinck, who added Jersey cows to Brownsea and expanded the island's agriculture.
-He filled the island with several Italian renaissance sculptures, some of which still decorate the church and the quay.
+He filled the island with several Italian Renaissance sculptures, some of which still decorate the church and the quay.
 The 1881 census recorded a total population of 270 people on the island, the majority of whom provided a labour force for the pottery works.
 After his death, the island was sold to Kenneth Robert Balfour in 1891.
 Following the introduction of electric lighting, the castle was gutted by fire in 1896.
-It was subsequently rebuilt, and in 1901 Balfour put the island up for sale.
+It was subsequently rebuilt and, in 1901, Balfour put the island up for sale.